Paul L. Williams (general): Southern France

 The next major operation was Operation DRAGOON, the invasion of southern France.
 The Mediterranean theatre's troop carrying aircraft had been drawn down by the requirements of OVERLORD, and the XII Troop Carrier Command (Provisional) had been disbanded.
 All that remained was the 51st Troop Carrier Wing, albeit at full strength following the return of a detachment from China Burma India Theater.
 General Eisenhower agreed to send the 50th Troop Carrier Wing and 53rd Troop Carrier Wing with a total of 416 aircraft.
 In addition, 12 pathfinder planes were sent, bringing with them radar and visual aids, and pathfinder teams from the 82nd and 101st Airborne Divisions.
-The planes flew from the United Kingdom to Italy via Gibraltar or Marrakech and moved to recently captured airfields in the Rome area.
+The planes flew from the United Kingdom to Italy via Gibraltar or Marrakesh and moved to recently captured airfields in the Rome area.
 They brought with them 225 glider pilots.
 To provide co-pilots for the gliders, another 375 despatched by the Air Transport Command.
 Only about 140 gliders were on hand, but the US War Department agreed to ship another 350 on the next convoy.
 They had to be given special priority in order to clear the congested port of Naples, but by 9 August, 327 gliders had been delivered and assembled.

 Two USAAF C-47s loaded with paratroopers on their way to the invasion of southern France.